FLiER: Practical Topology Update Detection Using Sparse PMUs: Approximate Fingerprints

 For line failures, the admittance changes to $Y' = Y + \Delta Y'$ where $\Delta Y'$ is a rank-one update.
 The post-contingency state satisfies the system

 and linearization about $x$ gives

 where $H(v; \Delta Y') = H(v; Y')-H(v; Y)$.
 As we show momentarily,

 where $U^0$ and $V^0$ each have three columns.
 That is, the matrix in the system~\eqref{eq:line-fail-lin-system1} is a rank-three update to $A$.
-We can solve such a system by the Sherman-Morrison-Woodbury update formula, or (equivalently) as an extended system
+We can solve such a system by the Sherman-Morrison-Woodbury update formula, also widely known as the Inverse Matrix Modification Lemma~\cite{Alsac:1983:Sparsity,Hager:1989:Updating}.
+We use the equivalent extended system

 where

 We again solve by block elimination: